twse/bobsgame-extras/OS2 Icon Collection/README.md

 Thanks goes to Apache and Infraware for these texts.

 This icon collection is subject to the following OS/2 software archives and websites which are located at:
-* eCSoft/2: https://www.ecsoft2.org/ (available in English or/o in Italiano)
+* eCSoft/2: https://www.ecsoft2.org/ (site in English and Italian)
 * EDM/2: http://www.edm2.com/
 * Hobbes: https://hobbes.nmsu.edu/
 * LEO: ftp://crydee.sai.msu.ru/pub/comp/os/os2/leo/